jmcker/RFSV-Shift/README.md

-# RFVAdjust #
+# RFSVShift #

-RFVAdjust: A simple program for adjusting RF Scan values from a .sdb2 data-file by an arbitrary value.
+Radio Frequency Scan Value Adjust (RFSVShift): A simple program for shifting RF Scan values from a .sdb2 data-file by an arbitrary value.

 ### What is this repository for? ###